lucidarch/docs/content/getting-started/micro.md

 where each Request belongs in a Domain representing the entity that's being managed, in this case it's `Link` containing an `AddLink` Request class.

 This will be the beginning of working with Domains in Lucid.
-They're used to group Jobs and custom classes which logic is associated with certain topic according to the domain-driven design.
+They're used to group Jobs and custom classes which logic is associated with certain topic according to domain-driven design.

-Starting with validation, Lucid positions Request classes within their corresponding domains.
+Starting with validation, Lucid places Request classes within their corresponding domains.
 Let's generate an `AddLink` request:

 ```bash
 lucid make:request AddLink link